RachidaSK/states-rebuilder-examples/001-future_counter_with_error/README.md

 Now `counterService` is available and has many useful getter and methods:

-Because we are dealing with asynchronous task, we need `connectionState` and `hasError` getters
+Because we are dealing with asynchronous tasks, we need `connectionState` and `hasError` getters

 ```dart
 class CounterPage extends StatelessWidget {